Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - New York put together a 6-10-0 record against the spread last year.

-- The Jets covered the spread once last year (1-3 ATS) when playing as at least 11-point underdogs.
+- The Jets were an underdog by 11 points or more four times last year, and covered the spread in one of those contests.

-- New York's games hit the over seven out of 16 times last year.
+- New York and its opponents combined to hit the over seven out of 16 times last year.

-- New York was 2-1 against the spread and 0-3 overall in games when it scored more than 27.9 points last season.
+- New York was 2-1 against the spread and 0-3 overall last season when the team put up more than 27.9 points.

-- The Jets turned the ball over three more times (19 total) than the Broncos forced turnovers (16) last year.
+- The Jets turned the ball over 19 times last season, three more turnovers than the Broncos forced (16).

 Home and road insights

-- Denver was 2-6 overall, and 4-4 against the spread, at home last year.
+- Denver was 4-4 against the spread, and 2-6 overall, at home last year.

-- In eight home games last season, Denver hit the over four times.
+- In eight games at home last season, Denver went over the total four times.

-- Away from home last season, New York had two wins against the spread and was 1-7 overall.
+- New York had two wins against the spread, and was 1-7 overall, away from home last season.

-- Last season, in three of eight road games New York went over the total.
+- In eight away games last year, New York hit the over three times.

 Powered by Data Skrive.